Accounting and Resource Limits

 The slurm configure script uses mysql_config to find out the information it needs about installed libraries and headers.
 You can specify where your mysql_config script is with the --with-mysql_conf=/path/to/mysql_config option when configuring your slurm build.
 On a successful configure, output is something like this:

-MySQL test program built properly.
+checking for mysql_config... /usr/bin/mysql_config MySQL test program built properly.

 NOTE: Before running the slurmdbd for the first time, review the current setting for MySQL's innodb_buffer_pool_size.
 Consider setting this value large enough to handle the size of the database.
 Having this value too small can be problematic when converting large tables over to the new database schema or when purging old records.
 We recommend assigning a significant portion of the system memory to this, keeping in mind the other resource requirements on the machine running MySQL/MariaDB, somewhere between 5 and 50 percent of the available memory. innodb_log_file_size Should also be increased from default to reduce unnecessary small writes to disk.
 For MySQL 8.0.30+, innodb_redo_log_capacity should be used instead.
 When using AccountingStoreFlags=job_env,job_script or older SQL servers, it is also important to check the value of max_allowed_packet.
 When the packet size is too small and a large job script is used, the SQL server may reject the sql query as being too large.
 This value should be at least 16MB, and must be larger than the value of max_script_size.
-Setting innodb_lock_wait_timeout to 900 is reccomended to allow some potentially extended queries to complete successfully.
+Setting innodb_lock_wait_timeout to 900 is recommended to allow some potentially extended queries to complete successfully.

 See the following example: